GY20150609/stfsclient/README.md

 **What it does do?**

-It simplifies working with [protocol buffers](https://developers.google.com/protocol-buffers/) and provides custom functions for working with `protobuf` APIs (i.e. messages and services) inside [Tensorflow Serving](https://www.tensorflow.org/tfx/guide/serving) , all without leaving the comfort of python.
+It simplifies working with [protocol buffers](https://developers.google.com/protocol-buffers/) and provides custom functions for working with `protobuf` APIs (i.e. messages and services) inside [Tensorflow Serving](https://www.tensorflow.org/tfx/guide/serving), all without leaving the comfort of python.

-Implements gRPC client stubs for `GetModelMetadata`, `GetModelStatus`, `HandleReloadConfig` and `Predict` APIs.
+Implements gRPC client stubs for `GetModelMetadata`, `GetModelStatus`, `HandleReloadConfig` and `Predict` APIs (more to come, including some custom ones).

 **What it doesn't do?**